Delirium (Restrepo novel): Historical context

-Delirium is set in Colombia's capital city of Bogota during the mid-1980s.
+Delirium is set in Colombia's capital city of Bogotá during the mid-1980s.
 This historical period was a turbulent one for Colombia seeing as its government, economy and people, had fallen under the influence of the Medellin Cartel who used murder and intimidation to control law enforcement officials, politicians and citizens.
 Led by Pablo Escobar and specializing in international drug trafficking the cartel helped Colombia to rise to the top of the world murder rate by 1985, which in turn prompted the United States Drug Enforcement Administration to commit nearly 362.4 million dollars a year to the eradication of the Medellin Cartel.

 Laura Restrepo sheds further light on this cultural instability when, in Delirium Aguilar and Anita hear and feel the bombing of a police station in downtown Bogotá and later when Aguilar discusses how the road to Sasaima, where Agustina's family has a second home, cannot be driven in the late afternoon because at that point the army abandons their patrols and the guerillas come down from the mountains and assume control.
 Because of instances like this, as well as the novels preoccupation with the behavior and influence of Pablo Escobar, many have come to view Delirium as an illustration of Colombia's fragile, corrupted and war torn society and a commentary on the strain that an unstable culture can inflict on the sanity of its citizens.